Our Service Standards and Delivery Aims

 - Collections for all postal items up to a weight of 20kgs;

 - Deliveries on a minimum of five working days for all postal items up to a weight of 20kgs;

 In providing these services, the Licensee shall ensure that the density of access points and contact points shall take account of the needs of users.

 'Access points' shall include any post boxes or other facility provided by the Licensee for the purpose of receiving postal items for onward transmission in connection with the provision of this universal postal service.'

 3.0 Reserved Postal Services

 The effect of the Order was to reserve the right to provide certain postal services to the first licensee in the postal sector in the Bailiwick, i.e. Guernsey Post Limited, to ensure that the USO could be met.
-The document also indicated that the Director General expected to carry out more in-depth analysis of the postal market in Guernsey with a view to determining whether this designation should be amended in the future.
+The document also indicated that the Chief Executive expected to carry out more in-depth analysis of the postal market in Guernsey with a view to determining whether this designation should be amended in the future.